 Air prevents water from reaching the whole radiator, so you may begin to notice that the radiators upstairs aren’t getting as hot as those downstairs, or that there are cold patches on some of them.
+Annoying gurgling sounds are also an indicator that you need to release some trapped air.

-We’ve created a simple 5-step guide on what is essentially removing air from your central heating system, whether you’re in a two storey house or a one bed flat.
+We’ve created a simple five-step guide on what is essentially removing air from your central heating system, whether you’re in a two storey house or a one bed flat.
 Watch the video below, or read on.

 What you need: